AI Settings

 Enable and disable AI service providers: Use the AI service providers section to toggle specific LLM providers on or off.
 You must have at least one provider enabled for Celonis AI products to operate; otherwise, tasks requiring Process Copilot or Annotation Builder will fail.

 Monitor AI consumption: The AI Settings screen tracks your annual AI output consumption.
 An output is recorded each time a Celonis AI product creates an annotation, insight, or response.
-Click See consumption details to see usage filtered by product.
+Click the Studio Package Usage or ML Workbench Usage tabs to explore the usage of your individual AI assets.
+From these tabs, you can search, sort, and control usage of individual assets.

 Note